andylvua/ext2-4_filesystem_reader/README.md

 > [!NOTE]
 >
-> As there is no way to unequivocally determine the filesystem type.
-The detected filesystem type can be
+> As there is no way to unequivocally determine the filesystem type, the detected filesystem type can be
 > interpreted **only** as a suggestion for the user.
 The program itself always relies on the very specific
 > features it depends on only.